 Model Viewer

 The user can configure multiple PAMGuard modules in any number of ways, depending on the application.
-To assist the operator to apreciate how the different modules are connected and how data flows between them, the Data Model Viewer shows a graphical depiction of PAMGuard Modules and the processes and data within them.
+To assist the operator to appreciate how the different modules are connected and how data flows between them, the Data Model Viewer shows a graphical depiction of PAMGuard Modules and the processes and data within them.

 The model viewer is opened from the File>Show Data Model menu command.